typesense/typesense-website/docs-site/content/guide/docker-swarm-high-availability.md

 </template>
 </Tabs>

-- List the distribution of services and tasks across nodes from `manager` node. `docker stack ps` command will display the typesense service distribution across all the `worker` nodes
+- List the distribution of services and tasks across docker `worker` nodes from the `manager` node. `docker stack ps` command will display the typesense service distribution across all the docker `worker` nodes

 <Tabs :tabs="['Node1']">
   <template v-slot:Node1>